 Xavier claims that if he could have any superpower it would be the power to block out all knowledge of the existence of superhero movies - it might not save any lives, but it would save him a helluva lot of time and money.

 It has been a tough road for Ms Wotherspoon, but after years of failed attempts to start a newspaper column, Edna has finally got her way in Uuh!
 Magazine.
-In this column, she will regularly warn the public of several unknown evils they face on a day to day basis - specifically the network of TV quiz show hosts and morning presenters who are secretly conspiring to take over the world.
+In this column, she will regularly warn the public of several unknown evils they face on a day to day basis - specifically the coven of TV quiz show hosts and morning presenters who were sent to Earth by Satan and are secretly conspiring to take over the world.

 Edna has already become suspicious of the editor - having overheard him refer to her as a crazy cat lady, despite her not having told him about any of the sixteen cats she owns.
 Strange indeed.